How long will I live if I stop taking my medication?

 - Body and Soul – they provide support to families living with HIV and have a service specifically for young HIV positive people like yourself.

-Note: This answered was updated in January 2017 from a question posted in January 2012.
+Note: This answered was updated in December 2021 and January 2017 from a question posted in January 2012.
 The answer was updated to reflect changes in treatment guidelines.